-This document sets out the financial regulations of the College.
-It translates into practical guidance the College's broad policies relating to financial control.
+This document sets out the Financial Regulations of the College.
+It translates into practical guidance, the College's broad policies relating to financial control.
 The document is updated annually and approved by the Corporation Board.

-The financial regulations comply with the requirements of the Education and Skills Funding Agency (ESFA) Finance Memorandum, which sets out the financial relationship between the ESFA and colleges, and of the post 16 audit code of practice.
-They also comply with the guidance and instructions issued by the Department for Education (DfE) following the reclassification of Further Education Colleges into the public sector on 29 November 2022.
+The Financial Regulations detail the requirements of the Department for Education ("DfE") Accountability Agreement, Financial Handbook and Accounts Direction which sets out the financial relationship between the DfE and colleges.
+It also complies with the guidance and instructions issued by the DfE following the reclassification of Further Education Colleges into the public sector on 29 November 2022.

-Compliance with these financial regulations is compulsory for all staff connected with the College.
-A member of staff who fails to comply with the financial regulations may be subject to disciplinary action under the College's disciplinary procedure.
-It is the responsibility of College managers to ensure that staff be made aware of the existence and content of the College's financial regulations.
+Compliance with these Financial Regulations is compulsory for all staff connected with the College.
+A member of staff who fails to comply with the Financial Regulations may be subject to disciplinary action under the College's disciplinary procedure.
+It is the responsibility of College managers to ensure that staff be made aware of the existence and content of the College's Financial Regulations.
+All budget holders will be required to confirm they have read the Financial Regulations on an annual basis.